-She was a Helena Rubinstein Fellow in Critical Studies at the Whitney Independent Study Program from 2002 to 2003 and a Joan Tisch Teaching Fellow at the Whitney Museum of American Art from 2010 to 2012.
+Lori was a Helena Rubinstein Fellow in Critical Studies at the Whitney Independent Study Program from 2002 to 2003 and a Joan Tisch Teaching Fellow at the Whitney Museum of American Art from 2010 to 2012.
 In 2012 she was also a Junior Fellow at the Frick, where she researched the history of collecting photography.
-She has also lectured on modern and contemporary art at the Tate Modern, the Whitney, MoMA, the DeCordova, and the Reina Sofía.
+In addition to her teaching, Lori has lectured on modern and contemporary art at the Tate Modern, the Whitney, MoMA, the DeCordova, and the Reina Sofía.
 Prior to starting graduate school she held positions at the Dia Art Foundation, Paula Cooper Gallery, and the Cooper-Hewitt, National Design Museum.
 She has written criticism for Artforum since 2004 and her scholarship on art and transatlantic print culture has been published in The Journal of Art Historiography, The Journal of Surrealism and the Americas, The Global South, and The Oxford Critical and Cultural History of Modernist Magazines.